 Cortana, Alexa and the Google Assistant all welcome, with some effort

 Once you’ve worked through the (many) steps required to get up and running with Cortana, her familiar voice can be heard from GLAS’ integrated speaker.
 Configuration is clunkier than it really needs to be.
-Having already created one account for the thermostat, you’ll then need to enter additional Microsoft account details to set up voice control – one too many layers of security, in our view.
-The join between GLAS’ native UI and Microsoft’s account setup, which is pulled from the Internet, is a little scrappy too.
+Having already created one account for the thermostat, you’ll then need to enter additional Microsoft account details to set up voice control — one too many layers of security, in our view.
+The join between the GLAS native UI and Microsoft’s account setup, which is pulled from the Internet, is a little scrappy too.
 The on-screen keyboard is positioned directly over the text box in which you need to type your credentials.

 After setting up Cortana on the thermostat, you’re then directed to the Cortana app on your phone or PC to finish up.
 Just when you think Cortana’s ready to heat up your home, she then prompts you to set up a required connected home skill.
+Or is supposed to, anyway.
+For our installation, she didn’t ask — leaving us asking the thermostat questions and having it reply that no thermostat was available.
+If Cortana still doesn’t work, Johnson Controls tells us that disabling and re-enabling the Enable Connected Home switch in Cortana’s Notebook can fix things.
+This helped us get her up and running.

 GLAS’ integrated microphone also did a great job of picking up quiet voices, even when audio was playing.
 Unfortunately, as you’d expect from such a compact device, the integrated speaker lacks quality, with tinny audio that grates after just a short time.
 In case you’re thinking of using the thermostat as an additional audio player, music streaming isn’t available through Cortana on GLAS — and that’s probably for the best.